 The Granite State Children’s Alliance (GSCA) is a statewide chapter organization dedicated to putting the needs of New Hampshire’s child abuse victims first.

 Accredited by the National Children’s Alliance, the GSCA operates four Child Advocacy Centers (CACs), directly serving the children of Belknap, Cheshire and Hillsborough Counties.
 The GSCA also serves as the New Hampshire Chapter of the National Children’s Alliance, providing technical assistance, training, and organizational resources to all Child Advocacy Centers in the State.
+We are a non profit, 501 (c) 3 organization.

 Our mission is to provide all victims of child abuse in New Hampshire a neutral environment where justice, healing, equity and prevention are fostered through the consistent, high quality and sustaining collaboration of community partners.